-- The Customer Liaison Team will acknowledge the complaint within 3 working days or if the complaint is made on line you will receive an automated response. - The correspondence will be reviewed by the Customer Liaison Team in association with the Services and if the complaint contains allegations of misconduct, fraud or criminal activity, the timescale set for the complaint will be ten working days from receipt of the complaint.
-If the complaint does not contain allegations of misconduct, fraud or criminal activity then the complaint will be responded to within fifteen working days. - The complaint will be passed to the service area, who will arrange for the investigation and a response within fifteen working days from the date of the complaint. - If the complaint is going to take longer than the allocated ten or fifteen working days, the complainant will be notified by the Customer Liaison Team of the reasons why and given an expected response time. - A response will be provided to you by email or letter depending on your preference.
-On some occasions a complaint may be resolved by telephone however, you will receive a follow up email or letter confirming the details of the conversation. - Every effort will be made to resolve your complaint at stage one however, you will be advised how to escalate your complaint to stage two. - If a customer is not satisfied with the response received at stage one, the matter can be escalated to stage two and a request made to the Customer Liaison Team to progress the complaint to Stage two. - Requests for complaints to be escalated to stage two of the Have Your Say process must be made in writing (which includes emails), within twenty working days of receipt of your stage one response.
-If you need support we will arrange this for you. - The request must give the reason for progressing to stage two of the process and details of your required outcome(s).
+- The Customer Liaison Team will acknowledge the complaint within 3 working days or if the complaint is made online, you will receive an automated response. - The correspondence will be reviewed by the Customer Liaison Team in association with the Services and if the complaint contains allegations of misconduct, fraud or criminal activity, the timescale set for the complaint will be ten working days from receipt of the complaint.
+If the complaint does not contain allegations of misconduct, fraud, or criminal activity then the complaint will be responded to within fifteen working days. - The complaint will be passed to the service area, who will arrange for the investigation and a response within fifteen working days from the date of the complaint. - If the complaint is going to take longer than ten/fifteen working days, you will be notified by the Customer Liaison Team and provided with the new expected response time and the reason for the delay. - A response will be provided to you by email or letter depending on your preference.
+On some occasions a complaint may be resolved by telephone however, you will receive a follow up email or letter confirming the details of the conversation. - Every effort will be made to resolve your complaint at stage one however, you will be advised how to escalate your complaint to stage two. - If you are not satisfied with the response received at stage one, the matter can be escalated to stage two and a request made to the Customer Liaison Team to progress the complaint to Stage two. - Requests for complaints to be escalated to stage two of the Have Your Say process must be made in writing (which includes emails), within twenty working days of receipt of your stage one response.
+If you need support, we will arrange this for you. - The request must give the reason for progressing to stage two of the process and details of your required outcome(s).